subhadig/subhadig.github.io/_posts/2021-09-10-functional-global-menu-on-xfce-with-appmenu-plugin.md

 For those of you who might be wondering what a *global menu* is, it is a way of displaying the application menus on the top of the screen like the way MacOS does.
-By default the Xfce desktop displays the menus right below the Window title bar separately in each Window.
+By default the Xfce4 desktop displays the menus right below the Window title bar separately in each Window.

 ![Xfce4 window menu](assets/images/xfce4-default-window-menu.png)